jlevy/the-art-of-command-line/README.md

 [originally](http://www.quora.com/What-are-some-lesser-known-but-useful-Unix-commands)
 [appeared](http://www.quora.com/What-are-the-most-useful-Swiss-army-knife-one-liners-on-Unix)
 on [Quora](http://www.quora.com/What-are-some-time-saving-tips-that-every-Linux-user-should-know),
 but given the interest there, it seems it's worth using Github, where people more talented than I can readily suggest improvements.
 If you see an error or something that could be better, please submit an issue or PR!
-(But only after reviewing the scope/philosophy bullets below.)
+(Of course please review the meta section and existing PRs/issues first.)

 ## Meta

 Scope:

-- The goals are breadth (everything important), specificity (give concrete examples of the most common case), and brevity (avoid things that aren't essential or digressions you can easily look up elsewhere).
+- This guide is both for beginners and the experienced.
+The goals are *breadth* (everything important), *specificity* (give concrete examples of the most common case), and *brevity* (avoid things that aren't essential or digressions you can easily look up elsewhere).
 Every tip is essential in some situation or significantly saves time over alternatives.
 - This is written for Linux.
 Many but not all items apply equally to MacOS (or even Cygwin).
 - The focus is on interactive Bash, though many tips apply to other shells and to general Bash scripting.
-- To keep this to one page, include content by reference whenever possible.
--

 Notes:

-- This is for both beginners and the experienced.
-In both cases, you're smart enough to look up more detail elsewhere once you know the idea or command to Google.
+- To keep this to one page, content is implicitly included by reference.
+You're smart enough to look up more detail elsewhere once you know the idea or command to Google.
 - Check out [Explainshell](http://explainshell.com/) to get a helpful breakdown of what the command, pipes, and options do.